-• £250,000 (Contracts over £5000,000 expenditure will need Council approval anyway) in respect of any single contract.
-Virement between budget heads of more than 10% for any amount exceeding £250,000. • Proposal for Council development on any land which is not "permitted development" under the Permitted Development Order (i.e. which requires an application for planning permission) except for development which involves temporary consent. • Any proposal which changes charges to any users of a service. • Any proposal to cease to provide a Council service (other than temporarily) at any premises. • Any proposal to make substantive changes to any service provided by the Council. • Consideration of budget estimates.
-G (i) A key decision is an Executive decision which is likely: (a) to result in the local authority incurring expenditure which is, or the making of savings which are, significant having regard to the local authority's budget for the service or function to which the decision relates; or (b) to be significant in terms of its effects on communities living or working in an area comprising two or more wards or electoral divisions in the area of the local authority. (ii) by a counder and wi ecisions may only be made by the full Executive (the Cabinet) or committee of the Cabinet or an individual executive councillor (or delegations to an area committee or under joint arrangements) Il follow the Executive Standing Orders set out in Part 4, Section is Constitution. Н A decision of the Executive, an Area Committee, or of a Corporate Dating in accordance with the Scheme of Delegation will be a Key Decis comes within one or more of the following categories: rdance with the Scheme of Delegation will be a Key Decision if it i) It is likely to result in the Council incurring expenditure or making savings which are significant having regard to the Council's budget for the service or function to which the decision relates; or ii) it is likely to be significant in terms of its effects on communities living or working in 2 or more Stockport wards. iii) it forms part of the development of, or the development of a change to, the Policy Framework or Budget. iv) it involves revenue expenditure or saving that is neither provided for within the Budget, nor virement permitted by the Constitution. v) it involves capital expenditure that is not provided for within: - a. the capital estimate for a specific scheme; or b. a lump sum capital estimate; c. the capital programme at all, subject to rule 5.7 of the
+• • • • £250,000 (Contracts over £5000,000 expenditure will need Council approval anyway) in respect of any single contract.
+Virement between budget heads of more than 10% for any amount exceeding £250,000.
+Proposal for Council development on any land which is not "permitted development" under the Permitted Development Order (i.e. which requires an application for planning permission) except for development which involves temporary consent.
+Any proposal which changes charges to any users of a service.
+Any proposal to cease to provide a Council service (other than temporarily) at any premises.
+Any proposal to make substantive changes to any service provided by the Council.
+Consideration of budget estimates.
+G (i) A key decision is an Executive decision which is likely: (a) to result in the local authority incurring expenditure which is, or the making of savings which are, significant having regard to the local authority's budget for the service or function to which the decision relates; or (b) to be significant in terms of its effects on communities living or working in an area comprising two or more wards or electoral divisions in the area of the local authority. (ii) by a o under and w lecisions may only be made by the full Executive (the Cabinet) or committee of the Cabinet or an individual executive councillor (or delegations to an area committee or under joint arrangements) vill follow the Executive Standing Orders set out in Part 4, Section his Constitution. Н acting in acc f the Executive, an Area Committee, or of a Corporate Director ordance with the Scheme of Delegation will be a Key Decision if it one or more of the following categories: i) It is likely to result in the Council incurring expenditure or making savings which are significant having regard to the Council's budget for the service or function to which the decision relates; or ii) it is likely to be significant in terms of its effects on communities living or working in 2 or more Stockport wards. iii) it forms part of the development of, or the development of a change to, the Policy Framework or Budget. iv) it involves revenue expenditure or saving that is neither provided for within the Budget, nor virement permitted by the Constitution.
+V) it involves capital expenditure that is not provided for within: a. the capital estimate for a specific scheme; or b. a lump sum capital estimate;c. the capital programme at all, subject to rule 5.7 of the